karl-johan-grahn/phd_topic_ideas/content/emergency_response.md

 * How does context-switching from emergency response affect short-term and long-term performance
 * Is the context-switching cost different for unplanned emergencies and planned work
 * How to keep people motivated to be in a sustained sense of awareness for prolonged time, except for bonus payment
-* Is root cause analysis about preventing future mistakes, or about learning what happened, compare with [Etsy's blog](https://www.etsy.com/codeascraft/blameless-postmortems)
+* Is root cause analysis about preventing future mistakes, or about learning what happened, compare with Allspaw (2012)

 ## Research design